kikikrittamate/kikikrittamate/README.md

-# Hi there 👋, You can call me Kiki!
+# 👋 Hi there, You can call me Kiki!

-😄 I’m currently studying in third year of software engineering program, Kasetsart university.
+I’m currently studying in third year of software engineering program, Kasetsart university.

-## My technical skills
+## My technical skills 😄

 ### Data Management